It's okay to be white: Media

 Some media sources reacted in the way the original authors on 4chan had expected.

 Tucker Carlson on Fox News defended the campaign in a segment entitled "High school Fliers Create Shock and Horror".
 Carlson asked: "What's the correct position?
 That it's not okay to be white?"
 Newsweek writer Michael Hayden said Carlson was helping to spread neo-Nazi propaganda by defending the posters, saying the slogan is being "promoted by neo-Nazis and white supremacists."
 Writing for The Washington Post, Janell Ross commented on the poster campaign, saying "the white victim construct is one that experts say, not so long ago, only had traction in avowed white supremacists, segregationists, and neo-Nazi circles.
 But today, it animates open and anonymous public discussions of race and shapes the nation's politics."
 The Root compared it with the children's book It's Okay to Be Different and said "white folks have taken that beautiful sentiment and distorted it to suit their infinite need to center themselves".

-The Guardian columnist Jason Wilson argued that the slogan "It's okay to be white" was devised by white supremacists in order to stoke overreaction from the left, sow confusion, embed a racist agenda in the mainstream media, and ultimately invite a backlash against anti-racist activism."
+The Guardian columnist Jason Wilson argued that the modern use of the slogan was intended to be "ostensibly inoffensive", so that responses from those who recognised its racist background would seem like an overreaction, and might give the appearance to the general public that "leftists and journalists hate white people".

 Merchandising

 According to ThinkProgress, T-shirts with the slogan were put on sale at Shopify by right-wing provocateur Milo Yiannopoulos.

 In May 2019, New Zealand auction site Trade Me removed the sale of "It's okay to be white" T-shirts sold by manufacturer VJM Publishing amid public backlash.
 VJM Publishing Vice President Vince McLeod defended the sales on the VJM Publishing company page, stating that "It's okay to be whatever you naturally are."
 The controversy was widely reported worldwide and was only a couple of months after the white supremacist Christchurch mosque shootings.
-In wake of Trade Me banning the shirt, the seller moved to another New Zealand online marketplace, AllGoods.
+In the wake of Trade Me banning the shirt, the seller moved to another New Zealand online marketplace, AllGoods.

 Australian parliament motion

 On October 15, 2018, right-wing politician Pauline Hanson proposed an "It's okay to be white" motion in the Australian Senate intended to acknowledge the "deplorable rise of anti-white racism and attacks on Western civilization".
 It was supported by most senators from the governing Liberal–National Coalition, but was defeated 31–28 by opponents who called it "a racist slogan from the white supremacist movement."
-The following day, the motion was "recommitted", and this time rejected unanimously by senators in attendance, with its initial supporters in the Liberal–National Coalition saying they had voted for it due to an administrative error (One Nation did not attend the recommital vote).
+The following day, the motion was "recommitted", and this time rejected unanimously by senators in attendance, with its initial supporters in the Liberal–National Coalition saying they had voted for it due to an administrative error.
+One Nation did not attend the recommital vote.